-Sonia Sotomayor is known for being the first Hispanic justice nominee on the United States Supreme Court.
-She is recognized as a somewhat controversial and outspoken candidate whose words are sometimes misinterpreted yet she is distinguished for her many years of judicial service.
+Sonia Sotomayor Steve Petteway/Collection of the Supreme Court of the United States [Public Domain] via Wikimedia Commons Sonia Sotomayor is known for being the first Hispanic justice nominee on the United States Supreme Court.
+She is recognized as a somewhat controversial and outspoken candidate whose words are sometimes misinterpreted, yet she is distinguished for her many years of judicial service.
 In 2009, she became the Court’s 111th Justice, the first Hispanic Justice and third woman to serve in the US Supreme Court.

-Sonia Sotomayor was born on June 25th 1954, in the Bronx, New York in a public housing project.
-Her parents, Juan and Celina Sotomayor were Puerto Ricans that came to New York during World War II.
+Sonia Sotomayor was born on June 25th, 1954, in the Bronx, New York, in a public housing project.
+Her parents, Juan and Celina Sotomayor, were Puerto Ricans who came to New York during World War II.
 Her father was a tool and die maker with a third grade education and did not speak English.
 Her mother served in the Women’s Auxiliary Corps during the war then became a nurse.
 She raised Sonia and her younger brother Juan, who is now a physician in Syracuse, New York.

 Sonia had a rough childhood, facing various obstacles.
 She was diagnosed with juvenile diabetes (Type I) when she was eight years old.
-Then her father died when she was nine years of age and her mother was left alone to raise her and her brother Juan.
-She spoke mostly Spanish up until the death of her father and turned to reading as a consolation.
+Then her father died when she was nine years of age, and her mother was left alone to raise her and her brother Juan.
+Sonia spoke mostly Spanish up until the death of her father and turned to reading as a consolation.
 She fell in love with Nancy Drew, a detective in the popular children’s mystery series, which inspired a love of reading and learning.
-It was from these books that ultimately sparked her interest in the law even though she was told that her diabetes would not allow her to follow that line of work.
+These books ultimately sparked her interest in the law, even though she was told that her diabetes would not allow her to follow that line of work.

-Sotomayor mentioned that another fictional character was who inspired her to the next choice she made.
+Sotomayor mentioned that another fictional character inspired her to the next choice she made.

 "I noticed that [defense attorney] Perry Mason was involved in a lot of the same kinds of investigative work that I had been fascinated with reading Nancy Drew, so I decided to become a lawyer," Sotomayor told the American Bar Association publication in 2000.
 "Once I focused on becoming a lawyer, I never deviated from that goal."